-- To provide a high-quality, residential service which has a focus on continuous improvement and quality assurance - To ensure all homes offer stability, security and a warm, safe caring environment in which children can positively thrive. - To provide children and young people with structure and consistent boundaries - To encourage children and young people to express their views, to listen to them and act on them where feasible - To help children and young people to achieve the 5 outcomes from Every Child Matters: - 1.
-Be healthy - 2.
-Stay Safe - 3.
-Enjoy & Achieve - 4.
-Make a Positive Contribution - 5.
-Achieve Economic Well-Being - To ensure children and young people in our care receive educational support - To provide therapeutic-based support to children / young people assessed as having complex needs / behaviours - To provide consistent and reliable team members who are excellent "role models" for our children and young people - To positively influence behaviour, using Positive Behaviour Support strategies - To actively encourage children and young people involved to work together with decision making in the home for example, planning activities, house rules etc - To establish strong links with the local community and build lasting positive relationships - To ensure diversity is celebrated and the cultural / religious needs of each individual person are met - To encourage children and young people to get involved in social and leisure activities and to use their free time positively - To enable young people to transition to leaving care by supporting them with a range of life skills training. - To promote good communication and effective working relationships with team members, young people, local authorities, police and a range of other professionals involved in the lives of the children who live in the home - To provide team members who have relevant knowledge, skills and experience required to provide a service delivered to national standards - To promote family time with birth families and significant others - To provide 24-hour telephone support, via an on-call service - To adhere to company policies and procedures - To maintain "Investors in Children Gold" Accreditation investing in Children
+- To provide a high-quality, residential service which has a focus on continuous improvement and quality assurance - To ensure all homes offer stability, security and a warm, safe caring environment in which children can positively thrive. - To provide children and young people with structure and consistent boundaries - To encourage children and young people to express their views, to listen to them and act on them where feasible - To ensure children and young people in our care receive educational support - To provide therapeutic-based support to children / young people assessed as having complex needs/behaviours - To provide consistent and reliable team members who are excellent "role models" for our children and young people - To positively influence behaviour using behaviour management strategies tailored to the needs of each young person which develop their understanding of the significance and consequences of their behaviour, enhancing the possibility of change - To actively encourage children and young people involved to work together with decision making in the home for example, planning activities, house rules etc - To establish strong links with the local community and build lasting positive relationships - To ensure diversity is celebrated and the cultural / religious needs of each individual person are met - To encourage children and young people to get involved in social and leisure activities and to use their free time positively - To enable young people to transition to leaving care by supporting them with a range of life skills training. - To promote good communication and effective working relationships with team members, young people, local authority, police and a range of other professionals involved in the lives of the children who live in the home - To provide team members who have relevant knowledge, skills and experience required to provide a service delivered to national standards - To promote family time with birth families and significant others - To provide 24-hour telephone support, via an on-call service - To adhere to company policies and procedures - To maintain "Investors in Children Gold" Accreditation investing in Children